hamptonpieryc/website/content/docs/club-rules.md

 is available in Family, Partner and Single classes, with eligibility as per 4.4.1, 4.4.2 and 4.4.3.

-**4.5** Temporary memberships, for short periods of time, shall be arranged at the discretion of the General Management Committee.
+**4.5** Temporary memberships, for short periods of time, shall be arranged at the discretion of the GMC.

-**4.6** The rates of Subscription payable by each class of membership as recommended by the General Management Committee shall be approved for next year at any general or Special General Meeting of the Club.
+**4.6** The rates of Subscription payable by each class of membership as recommended by the GMC shall be approved for next year at any general or Special General Meeting of the Club.
 Any proposed changes shall be approved by a majority of those present and entitled to vote and shall become effective on the frst day of January in the following year.
 The current rate of entrance and subscription fee shall be prominently displayed in the Club premises.